minhok1/technical-interview-prep/SystemDesign.md

   - Toolbar tips and helps
   - Colour contrast - better contrast helps those with colour related disabilities -> don't forget
   - aria-labelledby, aria-role, aria-label, etc to the correct DOM elements so that assistive technologies can be used to track the contents of the page
+  - Keyboard navigation
 - Multilingual support
 - Multi-device support
 - Security
+  - XSS -> make sure to sanitize form values before processing them so that so js code phishing results in an XSS attack.
+  - Not frontend, but can use query parametrization against SQL injections to pair with the XSS measures above.
+  - CORS -> Disallow other websites to access the endpoints and files